Tipoca/scaml/README.md

 Library functions are listed in `src/tests/SCaml.ml`.

+## 1.0 Pyramid (2020-01-01, released)

+"Pyramid" will be the first official release of SCaml.

+Pyramid is a big feature close.
+After it, we concentrate on the maintenance for a while.

 ## Road-map

 > "Road-map" is another expression of "promises almost never fulfilled in time".

-### 1.0 Pyramid (2020-01-01)

-"Pyramid" will be the first official release of SCaml:

-* Attractive web site.
-* Minimal support of `CREATE_CONTRACT`.

-Pyramid is a big feature close.
-After it, we concentrate on the maintenance for a while.
+### 1.1 Salting (around 2020-03)

+1.1 "Salting" will support the coming upgrade of Tezos (likely called Carthage) and bug fixes.

 ## Further information